s-celles/daytona/docs/daytona_env.md

 ## daytona env

-Manage environment variables that are added to all targets and workspaces
+Manage server environment variables that are added to all targets and workspaces

 ### Options inherited from parent commands